mark-mcdermott/xin/docs/llm/context/xin-overview.md

-# Olite Project Overview
+# Xin Project Overview

-## What is Olite?
+## What is Xin?

-Olite is a lightweight desktop note-taking and journaling application for macOS, inspired by Obsidian but streamlined for a specific personal workflow.
+Xin is a lightweight desktop note-taking and journaling application for macOS, inspired by Obsidian but streamlined for a specific personal workflow.
 It's designed for a single user and emphasizes simplicity, clean code, and maintainability.

 ## Core Features